csstree/validator/README.md

 </script>
 ```

-NOTE: Helpers and reporters are not available for browser version at the moment.
+NOTE: Helpers and reporters are not available for browser's version.

 ### CLI (terminal command)